An epicurean adventure to: South Africa (with a nod to Portugal)

 What's to love about this recipe

-- This recipe delivers a combination of textures and flavours in one mouth-watering sandwich.
+- It's a delicious blend of textures and flavours in one mouth-watering sandwich - tangy, sweet, savoury and spicy.

 - Takes less than 20 minutes to make.